GKaszewski/GKaszewski/README.md

 ### Hi there, I'm Gabriel 👋

 I'm a Software Developer at **Choreograph** with a lifelong passion for coding.
-My background is in Bioinformatics, from which I earned my Bachelor's degree at the University of Gdańsk (2025), and I am currently pursuing a Master's degree in Computer Science.
+My background is in Bioinformatics, from which I earned my Bachelor's degree at the University of Gdańsk (2025), and I am currently planning on pursuing a Master's degree in Computer Science.

 In my free time, I enjoy exploring new technologies like **Rust** and channeling my creativity into personal projects, such as my indie game, [**Mr. Brick Adventures**](https://store.steampowered.com/app/3575090/Mr_Brick_Adventures/), now available on Steam.